rnegron/smash-tourney/README.md

 `$ pip install gTTS`

-Alternatively, you may use the provided `requirements.txt` file to install the dependencies.
+Alternatively, you may use the provided `requirements.txt` file to install the dependencies:

 `$ pip install -r requirements.txt`